carerix/Cx-WP-Plugin/README.md

 # 6. Support

+* Give a clear description of the issue
-* Provide information on where users can get help, such as a support forum, email address, or ticketing system.
+* 🔴 [Github issues](https://github.com/carerix/Cx-WP-Plugin/issues)?
+Provide information on where users can get help, such as a support forum, email address, or ticketing system.
- \
-Additional Tips:

 * Use screenshots and visuals to enhance clarity.
-* Include clear code snippets for developers (in a separate section if needed).
+* Include clear code snippets if necessary.

-* Maintain a consistent tone and style throughout the documentation.
+## Disclaimer
+**Altering the plugin**
+If someone alters (the code of) the plugin this will invalidate any form of support.
+Carerix can not support customizations.
+Also customizations will be lost at each update of the plugin!

 _____________